 If you’re wondering why soft skills, like these meta-skills, are so crucial all of a sudden for the workforce, the World Economic Forum spells it out pretty clearly:

-By 2025, 85 million jobs may be displaced by machines, according to the Forum’s Future of Jobs Report 2020, but 97 million new roles may emerge that are more adapted to the new division of labour between humans, machines and algorithms.
+By the end of 2025, 85 million jobs may be displaced by machines, according to the Forum’s Future of Jobs Report 2020, but 97 million new roles may emerge that are more adapted to the new division of labour between humans, machines and algorithms.

 World Economic Forum

 Meta skills are core skills that we adopt through deep learning.
-They tend to be more lasting than learning to use a new HR software tool, for example and are in short supply for many organizations.
+For example, they tend to be more lasting than learning to use a new HR software tool and are in short supply for many organizations.

 According to McKinsey, “Research indicates that 50% of leaders are facing business problems due to an unforeseen skills gap; the majority believe that upskilling and reskilling are the crux of the solution.”